-205 The Investigation will normally be completed within sixty (60) working days of the Hearing working days at a time.
-If an Investigation is anticipated to take longer than one hundred (100)

-Board being appointed.
-In exceptional circumstances, the chair may apply to the AVPR for an working days from the time the board is appointed, if required by the Tri-Agencies, the AVPR will consult with the relevant Tri-Agency and/or SRCR.
-The AVPR will inform the Respondent and Complainant in writing of any extensions granted.
-Where required, the AVPR will also provide periodic updates to the relevant Tri-Agency and/or SRCR until the Investigation is complete.
-The frequency of the periodic updates will be determined jointly by the SRCR and
+- The Investigation will normally be completed within sixty (60) working days of the Hearing 220 221 Board being appointed.
+In exceptional circumstances, the chair may apply to the AVPR or Senior - 222 Administrator for an extension of twenty (20) working days.
+Further extensions may be granted - 223 for twenty (20) working days at a time.
+If an Investigation is anticipated to take longer than one - 224 hundred (100) working days from the time the board is appointed, if required by the Tri- - 225 Agencies, the AVPR will consult with the relevant Tri-Agency and/or SRCR.
+The AVPR or Senior - 226 Administrator will inform the Respondent and Complainant in writing of any extensions - 227 granted.
+Where required, the AVPR will also provide periodic updates to the relevant Tri- - 228 Agency and/or SRCR until the Investigation is complete.
+The frequency of the periodic updates 229 will be determined jointly by the SRCR and the AVPR. - The Hearing Board shall complete its Investigation and shall report its decision in writing to the AVPR or Senior Administrator.
+The AVPR or Senior Administrator shall advise the 232 Respondent, the Complainant, and the relevant Senior Administrator(s) of the decision. - If there is more than one Respondent or Complainant, reasonable efforts will be made to b.